leo-pimpini/EMA_Raw2Net/README.md

 # EMA_Raw2Net
 'EMA_Raw2Net' is a serie of R scripts that span from raw Ecological Momentary Assessment (EMA) data until network analysis using mlVAR (multi-level Vector Autoregressive Modeling).
-Specifically this pipeline is tailored for a dataset (fully anonymized) investigating whether manipulating frequecy of monitoring affects daily unhealthy snacking and craving.
+Specifically this pipeline is tailored for a dataset (fully anonymized) investigating whether manipulating frequency of monitoring affects daily unhealthy snacking and craving.
 Participants were randmly assigned to either a low (3 times/day), medium (6 times/day) and high (9 times/day) monitoring condition.
 Assessment was done using smartphone-based EMA.
 The duration of the EMA protocol was 3 weeks independent of the condition.
-For an overview, see the preprint here:
 Each code is commented to ensure a smoother use and, hopefully, step-by-step understanding.

 PIPELINE: